Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-AddInfoToIncident/readme.md

 5. Click Save
 6. Repeat steps for Proofpoint TAP connector API Connection (For authorizing, the Service Principal and the secret need to be provided.)
 #### b.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident with risky user account (*Name* and *UPNSuffix* attributes of the account need to be provided).
+1. In Azure sentinel analytical rules should be configured to trigger an incident with risky user account.
+In the *Entity maping* section of the analytics rule creation workflow, user's email should be mapped to **FullName** identitfier of the **Account** entity type.
+Check the [documentation](https://docs.microsoft.com/en-us/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.